Montem Ultra Strong Trekking Poles

 The foam grips are among the softest I’ve ever held—the foam actually depresses under pressure from a finger (and rebounds instantly).
-The flick-lock levers require no tool to easily and quickly adjust pole length; with an adjustment range is 24-53 inches (61-135cm), these poles are adequate for most people and have slightly more range than some more-expensive competitors.
+The flick-lock levers require no tool to easily and quickly adjust pole length.
+With an impressively broad adjustment range of 61-135cm (24-53 inches), these poles are good for most hikers and backpackers.

 The locking levers occasionally loosened and collapsed when weighted—although not very many times, and not a single time on my most-recent backpacking trip with them.
 While it’s very easy to tighten them up again, that slippage doesn’t tend to happen with high-end adjustable poles.
-While the poles seem strong enough for skiing, random slipping may be more annoying for backcountry skiers than hikers.
+While the poles seem strong enough for skiing, random slipping may be more annoying for on-snow users than hikers and backpackers.

 Another demerit: I lost one of the trekking baskets in the Grand Canyon, and I’m not sure how—which means it wasn’t some noticeable event, so it came off too easily.

-At just over a pound per pair, the Ultra Strong poles aren’t ultralight, but they compare in weight with other, more-durable poles, making them ideal for many dayhikers and backpackers.
+At a few ounces over a pound per pair, the Ultra Strong poles are heavier than most poles for hiking, but not much heavier than other, more-durable poles, making them ideal for many dayhikers and backpackers.

-For ultralight hiking and backpacking, these aren’t the lightest or most compact model available.
-But for many hikers and backpackers on a budget, who don’t mind having to readjust the poles occasionally when they slip, the Montem Ultra Strong Trekking Poles represent a super value.
+While these aren’t the lightest or most compact model available, for many hikers and backpackers on a budget, who don’t mind having to readjust the poles occasionally when they slip, the Montem Ultra Strong Trekking Poles represent a super value.